-2003-2008: Lecturer in Urban Studies, University of Bristol
+- 2003-2008: Lecturer in Urban Studies, University of Bristol

->

-> I was born in 1975 and raised on the ‘Somerset Levels’ in southern England.
+I was born in 1975 and raised on the ‘Somerset Levels’ in southern England.
 I’m Professor of Urban Geography at The University of Edinburgh, which I joined in August 2008.
-I was lucky enough to be an undergraduate (1995-1998) at the wonderful Department of Geography at Queen Mary, University of London, where the breathtaking lectures and powerful writings of David M. Smith opened my eyes to questions of social justice, and inspired a passion for geographical inquiry that is both politically committed and theoretically informed.
+I was lucky enough to be an undergraduate (1995-1998) at the wonderful Department of Geography at Queen Mary, University of London, where the breathtaking lectures and powerful writings of the late great David M. Smith opened my eyes to questions of social justice, and inspired a passion for geographical inquiry that is both politically committed and theoretically informed.

->

-> After being displaced from the south London neighbourhood of Tooting in 1998 by a landlord capitalising on a gentrifying neighbourhood, I decided to conduct Ph.D. research (1999-2003) on gentrification, based at King’s College London, but conducting fieldwork in Toronto and New York City.
+After being displaced from the south London neighbourhood of Tooting in 1998 by a landlord capitalising on a gentrifying neighbourhood, I decided to conduct Ph.D. research (1999-2003) on gentrification, based at King’s College London, but conducting fieldwork in Toronto and New York City.
 From there I went to my first academic post at the University of Bristol (2003-2008), where I developed a passion for teaching, and intellectual concerns with troubling phrases such as “evidence-based decision making”.
 I take a very dim view of the subordination of scholarly to policy agendas, and feel that policy-driven research (as opposed to research-driven policy) must be vigorously resisted if social scientists are to retain autonomy and integrity.
 The moment that we cannot ask our own questions due to the priorities of the state, it ceases to be research and becomes propaganda.
 I moved to Edinburgh in 2008 and have continued to work on urban and housing questions in multiple contexts.